 MAGL 5352 (3-3-0) History of East Asian Philosophy and Religion

-This course will explore the history of East Asian philosophy, religious beliefs, and practices from the area's prehistory to the present.
+This course explores the history of East Asian philosophy, religious beliefs, and practices from the area's prehistory to the present.
 Spring.

 MAGL 5353 (3-3-0) Fine Arts in East Asia

 An overview of the visual and performing arts of East Asia.
 Field trips to art museums and cultural events will be required.
 Spring, Online.

 This course explores selected masterpieces of China, Japan, and Korea from the earliest periods through the 19th century.
 Fall, Online.

 A comprehensive introduction to and survey of the principles of leadership in East Asian culture will be covered.
 This course examines the topic of leadership issues in East Asia and how the leadership style has been developed in the East Asian societies.
 Students will study the historical and cultural backgrounds of leadership in China, Japan, and Korea and examine how the cultural values influence the methods of leadership.
 Emphasis is placed on the comparative study of leadership philosophies and practices between East Asian culture and American culture.
 Students will become familiar with past and current leaders in East Asia, and study development of leadership skills in a cross-cultural environment to enable them to become effective business and organizational leaders in East Asian culture.